Setting the scene

 MCA Kale consists of different modules such as :

-ERP, which manages all the enterprise’s financial flows, starting with purchases from suppliers, stock management and sales.
+• ERP, which manages all the company’s financial flows, starting with purchases from suppliers, stock management and sales.
 But it also manages the financial aspect of human resources.

-CRM, which enables the capture, processing and analysis of information from customers, suppliers and employees.
+• CRM, which captures, processes and analyses information from customers, suppliers and employees.

-CMS, which is document-oriented and is used to create and dynamically update documents.
+• CMS, which is document-oriented, is used for their creation and dynamic updating.
 It can also be used to generate reports and statistics.

-On the basis of MCA Kale, MCA Concept has also developed specialised software packages for different fields of activities.
+On the basis of MCA Kale, MCA Concept has also developed specialised software packages for different business areas.
 They are optimised according to the business lines.